overview components memorymap downloads possibilities contact

 What about the 8088?

-While the 8088 has a plus in it's 1Mb addressing range (even with the hairy segmentation issues), we must realise that it has the odd requirement of a 33% duty cycle clock.
-Coupled with the data bus being shared with the lower eight bits of the address bus, this processor would appear to require a certain amount of 'support'.
-In terms of interrupt latency, it takes 15 cycles to push a register word onto the stack, and 12 to restore it.
-While this may compare with the Z80, the 8088 interrupt request instruction (IRET), which restores the flags and the CS:IP address to return to, takes 44 cycles!
-This is not an efficient processor, though thankfully things are vastly improved in later incarnations.
-It isn't beyond the realms of imagination that the interrupt setup and exit sequences alone could run into cycle counts measured in hundreds!
+While the 8088 has a plus in it's 1Mb addressing range (even with the segmentation issues), shall we score it less because of the requirement of a 33% duty cycle clock, or because the data bus is shared with the lower eight bits of the address bus?
+Simply the interrupt request instruction (IRET), which restores the flags and the CS:IP address to return to, takes 44 cycles!
+It takes 15 cycles to push a register word onto the stack, and 12 to restore it.
+This is not an efficient processor, though thankfully things are much improved in later incarnations.
+It isn't beyond the realms of imagination that the interrupt setup and exit sequences alone can run into cycle counts measured in hundreds!

 Why is interrupt latency so important?